 - www.wgcompany.de (in German)

-If you decide to rent an apartment independently, you are normally the main tenant and as such you have greater rights, but also greater responsibility.
-Please always read any rental agreement (Mietvertrag) very carefully and do not sign anything until you have understood your contractual obligations and rights.
+If you decide to rent an apartment independently, you are normally the main tenant and as such you have more rights, but also more responsibilities.
+Please always read any rental agreement (Mietvertrag) very carefully and do not sign or pay anything until you have understood your contractual obligations and rights.
 Please note that the majority of apartments rented in Germany are completely unfurnished.
-This means you will need to buy/ collect all of your own furniture – including closets, lamps, stove, refrigerator, kitchen cabinets, etc.
+This means you will need to buy/ collect all of your own furniture – including closets, lamps, refrigerator, kitchen cabinets, etc.